 The Council of Canons

 The Rev. Canon Justin Howard, Canon for Church Planting

-The Rev. Justin Howard is Rector of Imago Dei Anglican Church in Bangor, ME.
-He and his wife, Amy Howard, serve the Bangor community and run their Encounter Weekend programs, where they offer teaching, prayer for emotional and physical healing, and an encounter with the Holy Spirit.
+The Rev. Justin Howard is the ADNE’s Canon for Church Planting.
+He and his wife, Amy Howard, served the Bangor community and from there have run their Encounter Weekend programs, where they offer teaching, prayer for emotional and physical healing, and an encounter with the Holy Spirit.
 Having earned his BA in Religion and Ministry at Houghton College, Justin went on to study at Asbury and Gordon-Conwell Theological Seminaries and is now finishing up at Trinity School for Ministry.
 Longing for a place where the Scriptural, Sacramental, and Spirit-filled facets of his faith experience could converge and find full expression, Justin found his home in the Anglican way as an ordained Priest.
 Justin and Amy have six amazingly energetic boys: Josiah, Simeon, Judah, Elijah, Aidan and Noel who fill their lives with wild joy.

 The Rev. Canon Dr. Susan Skillen, Canon for Spiritual Direction

 The Rev. Canon Susan Skillen received her D.Min and M.Div. from Gordon-Conwell Theological Seminary, did further training at Ridley Hall, Cambridge, UK, and trained as a spiritual director at the Shalem Institute in Maryland.
 She lived for seven years in Orvieto, Italy, and was founding priest-in-charge of the Church of the Resurrection, the Anglican-Episcopal Church in Orvieto.
 She currently leads spiritual retreats in the US and Italy, as well as developing the spiritual formation programs in the diocese and training new directors for work in the local church.

 The Rev. Kelly Madden, Director of Boston Fellows

 The Rev. Canon Dr. Susan Skillen, Director of Holy Conversations, Spiritual Direction

 The Rev. Len Cowan, Diocesan Intercessor